btcsuite/btcd/docs/configuring_tor.md

 ## Bridge mode (not anonymous)

-btcd provides support for operating as a bridge between regular nodes and hidden service nodes.
+lbcd provides support for operating as a bridge between regular nodes and hidden service nodes.
 In particular this means only traffic which is directed to or from a .onion address is sent through Tor while other traffic is sent normally.
 _As a result, this mode is **NOT** anonymous._

-This mode works by specifying an onion-specific proxy, which is pointed at Tor, by using the `--onion` flag via the btcd command line or in the btcd configuration file.
+This mode works by specifying an onion-specific proxy, which is pointed at Tor, by using the `--onion` flag via the lbcd command line or in the lbcd configuration file.
 If you have Tor configured to require a username and password, you may specify them with the `--onionuser` and `--onionpass` flags.